Monument to the Battle of the Nations: First proposals for a monument at the site of the battle

 On the first anniversary of the battle, in 1814, a 18 m tall wooden cross was placed as a monument on the village green close to the burned out church in Probstheida.
 Attached to it was a collection box for donations in order to rebuild the church.
 Originally envisioned by both the citizens of Leipzig as well as the Russian military command as the place for annual celebration of the battle, the cross was removed by the winter of the same year, following the division of the Kingdom of Saxony at the Congress of Vienna.
 In 1817, a monument to Józef Poniatowski, a Marshal of the French Empire who had died in the battle, was placed by his sister and Polish veterans near the battle site.
 After the establishment of the "Association for the Celebration of October 19", more small monuments started to be built.
 The family of Karl Philipp, Prince of Schwarzenberg also placed a monument in his honour at the site, in 1838.
 In 1843, a sandstone monument was erected at "Napoleon Hill", where the Emperor had supposedly watched the battle.
 Two years later, the local government of Leipzig established another monument, commemorating the entrance of the victorious forces into the city.
 Until 1863, seven memorial stones were also placed to mark decisive points of the battle, which still remain to this day.
 In the same year, on the 50th anniversary of the Battle of Leipzig, city officials also funded the restoration of the monument they had erected in 1845.
-During the same festivities, a cornerstone for a future grand monument was placed, and 23 cities from all around Germany, including Vienna, Hanover, and Dresden, pledged money for its construction.
+During the same festivities, a cornerstone for a future grand monument was placed by Leipig's mayor Karl Wilhelm Otto Koch, and 23 cities from all around Germany, including Vienna, Hanover, and Dresden, pledged money for its construction.
+A competition for the design of a bigger monument was also started for the anniversary, without success.
 However, the Unification of Germany and the subsequent foundation of the German Empire temporarily halted plans for a monument, since public conscience turned towards the more recent military victories.
 The commemoration of the Battle of Leipzig as a decisive one in German history was replaced by the Battle of Sedan and the city of Leipzig erected a monument to the German unification in its centre in 1888.
 Steffen Poser, head of the Museum of the Monument for the Battle of the Nations, wrote: "[T]he foundation of the German Empire deprived the monument project of what had been its basis for legitimacy so far—namely, the desire for German unification, the leitmotif, which had been missing at the time."